buildWithAdity/buildWithAdity/README.md

 <p align="center">

-## 🌸 Thanks for visiting my GitHub profile!
+### 🌸 Thanks for visiting my GitHub profile!

-**Learning • Building • Growing**
+**Learning one project at a time.**

-⭐ If you enjoy my projects, consider giving them a star!
+⭐ If you enjoy my work, consider giving a repository a star!

 </p>